ArtyomMinsk/traffic-simulation/README.md

 ## Description

 We analyzed the behavior of drivers on a new road to determine the optimal speed limits.
 We created a simulation to help us make this recommendation.
+Our data was then plotted on two scatter plots showing the position and speed of each car throughout the 60 second simulation.
+This graphical representation of our data is located in the Jupyter Notebook file.

 ## Motivation